-- 2.1 This Leverage Ratio Guideline ("Guideline") is made pursuant to regulation 19 of the Financial Institutions (Capital Adequacy) Regulations, 2020 ("the Regulations"). - 2.2 The purpose of this Guideline is to provide directions on the calculation of the leverage ratio and establish rules for the determination of the respective components of the ratio. - 2.3 The Guideline applies to licensees on both an individual and consolidated basis and to financial holding companies on a consolidated basis only in accordance with regulation 4 of the Financial Institutions (Capital Adequacy) Regulations, 2020.

-2.4 Financial institutions are required to report to the Central Bank on the leverage ratio on a monthly basis.
+- 2.1 This Leverage Ratio Guideline ("Guideline") is made pursuant to regulation 19 of the Financial Institutions (Capital Adequacy) Regulations, 2020 ("the Regulations") and pursuant to regulation 2 comes into effect upon publication of a Notice in the Gazette by the Minister of Finance.
+The Notice was made by the Minister on September 30, 2023, published in the Gazette on published on October 12, 2023 and has an effective commencement date of January 1, 2024. - 2.2 The purpose of this Guideline is to provide directions to licensees and financial holding companies (FHCs) under the Financial Institutions Act, 2008 ("FIA") on the calculation of the leverage ratio and to establish rules for the determination of the respective components of the ratio. - 2.3 The Guideline applies to licensees on both an individual and consolidated basis and to FHCs on a consolidated basis only in accordance with regulation 4 of the Regulations. - 2.4 Financial institutions are required to report to the Central Bank on the leverage ratio monthly on an individual basis and quarterly on a consolidated basis using the prescribed reporting format which is posted on the Bank's website.